There are some people who spend more time explaining their art than doing their art.

 Sorry, I'm in a little bit of a bad mood.
 College prereq art classes can do that to you.
 But you know what I mean?

-I am currently working on a commission.
+First, I am currently working on a commission.
 One of my professors asked me to draw her granddaughters in anime style, and promised to pay me in smoked salmon (smoked herself) and albacore tuna (caught herself).
 I say, TOTALLY WORTH IT.

-I am thinking of selling custom stickers next quarter.
+Secondly, I am thinking of selling custom stickers next quarter.
 By custom stickers, I mean stickers that I've drawn on my own, and stickers with designs that people commission me to draw for them.
 I'm hoping to get some small spending money from this.
 What do you think?

 I also want to do the same thing with buttons, but I'll have to find a good, affordable button maker first.